 A seemingly fundamental problem with this approach is that it is difficult to determine whether any parameter being learned has already stabilized to its correct value or whether additional learning is necessary for such convergence.
 If a parameter p_1 is used to learn another parameter p_2 before p_1 has stabilized to its correct value, this may result in incorrect learning for p_2 .
 The problem is made worse if the parameter p_1 is used to learn p_1 itself (this can happen directly or, more commonly, indirectly, where p_1 is used in learning p_2 and p_2 is used in learning p_1).
-I will refer to this as the positive feedback problem where an initial incorrect value learned for p_1 is used by the learning algorithm to reinforce that incorrect value, thus making it impossible to recover from an initial error.
+I will refer to this as the positive feedback problem where an initial incorrect value, thus making it impossible to recover from an initial error.